fahadfakrul/Prime-Lab-Client/README.md

 # PrimeLab Diagnostics Center
 ## About:
 Prime Lab is a diagnostics website to book and maintain tests.
 The dashboards for user and admin plays a crucial role in maintaining them.
-User can book tests with paying thriugh stripe.
+User can book tests with paying through stripe.

 ## Live site URL: https://prime-lab-diagnostic.web.app/

-* Admin Email: arif@gmail.com
-* Admin  password: Aa123456

  ## Key Features
  ### User: